nykood/starter-academic/content/post/getting-started/index.md

 ---

 At the end of May I presented my work comparing the effectiveness of direct oral anticoagulants at the ISPOR meeting.
 This year the conference was even bigger and better.
-I was definitely impressed with the huge reach of the conference, both geographically and in terms of topics covered.
+I was really impressed with the huge reach of the conference, both geographically and in terms of topics covered.